 Sensitivity information is determined at a product or parameter level and then aggregated assuming no diversification benefit.
 The calculated sensitivity is applied to both the outright position and any related hedges.
 Aggregation without allowing for diversification involves the simple summation of individual results.
 Diversification would incorporate estimated correlations across different sensitivity results and, as such, would result in an overall sensitivity that would be less than the sum of the individual component sensitivities.
 Therefore, the total sensitivity represents the impact of all unobservable inputs which, if moved to a reasonably possible favorable or unfavorable level at the same time, would result in a significant change in valuation.
 The Group believes that, while there are diversification benefits within the portfolios representing these sensitivity numbers, they are not significant to this analysis.
-The main interdependencies across different products to a single unobservable input parameter have been included in the basis of netting exposures within the calculation.
+The main interdependencies across different products to a single unobservable input parameter have interdependencies may exist between Levels 1-2 and Level 3 parameters (e.g. between interest rates, which are generally Level 1 or Level 2, and prepayments, which are generally Level 3), these have not been incorporated in the table.
+Further, direct interrelationships been included in the basis of netting exposures within the calculation.
 The sensitivity information therefore incorporates the effect of offsetting and hedge relationships across product types.